About Cliveden

 Discover Germantown

-Historic Germantown Preserved is a consortium of eighteen historic sites, museums, historical organizations and an arboretum located in the Germantown section of Philadelphia.
+Historic Germantown is a consortium of nineteen historic sites, museums, historical organizations and arboretums located in the Germantown section of Philadelphia.
 These organizations are joined by a common mission to foster an appreciation of the diverse character and meaning of their cultural heritage in order to preserve and revitalize their community.

 Together, they provide knowledge and resources to help preserve Germantown’s historic sites, interpret them to the public, and incorporate them into the life of the local community.